 Before finding this recipe in Rebecca Firth’s The Cookie Book, a gift from our friend Martha, we had never used olive oil in baking cookies.
-I typically think of brownies, not cookies, when I consider an oil for a handheld baked good.
+I typically think of brownies, not cookies, when I think of oil in a handheld baked good.

-We can’t say that we tasted a distinct flavor difference by using olive oil, but we can say that this recipe makes a very tasty chocolate chip cookie with a delightful richness and plenty of melty, gooey chocolate.
+We can’t say that we tasted a distinct flavor difference by using olive oil, but we can say that this recipe makes a very tasty, moist chocolate chip cookie with a delightful richness and plenty of melty, gooey chocolate.
 It also makes for a distinctly chewy cookie that holds together well, much like many brownies.
+We made a few small changes for simplicity, but otherwise kept the recipe similar to the original.

 There’s a specialty olive oil store in our county, and we might try using one of their many different flavors in a second test of this recipe to see if there’s a dramatic flavor change.